Animated, waving, US Flag

 Schematic of this thing

 The watch back x-tal is the heart of this thing.
 The variable cap can be just about anything, and the coil value is not terribly critical.
-Any combo that will put you into the low end of the AM band should work.
+(220uH is usually good for the AM Band) Any combo that will put you into the low end of the AM band should work.
 The audio input level will need to be adjusted for best modulation.
 The 470K base resistor can be almost any value between 100K to a meg.
 It needs to be picked to give best AM linearity.
 (This will vary, depending on the transistor AND the x-tal!)
 The 100ohm resistor may need to be even less, or omitted, entirely.
-Just be careful not to "pop" the transistor!
+Just be careful not to "pop" the transistor with too much current!

-The antenna should be a few feet of wire.
-To connect to something larger could stop the oscillation.
+The antenna should be only a few feet (less than 1 Meter) of wire.
+To connect to something larger will likely stop the oscillation.
 You can experiment by putting a 1K or 470 ohm R in series with a longer wire.
 The range is quite short, naturally, but the audio can be VERY GOOD!
 (Mine was!)

 Actual O'Scope trace!
 (V1.0)